15 Best Sleeping Mats for Side Sleeper

 Requires more air to inflate due to its thickness

 Therm-a Rest LuxuryMap Self-Inflating Foam Camping Mattress – most comfortable camping pad and the best women’s sleeping pad

 If you are looking for the most comfortable sleeping pad, this is the one.
 Sleep warmer and sleep smarter – these are the two things that Therm-a Rest will give you.
-And to achieve that, it stars with their comfortable foam camping mattress.
-It is the best camping mat I’ve owned and the best self inflating sleeping pad (and easiest).
+And to achieve that, it starts with its comfortable foam camping mattress.
+It is the best camping mat I’ve owned and the best self-inflating sleeping pad (and easiest).